DigitalPenguin1/ClassicFishingCompanion/README.md

 Uses embedded Ace3 libraries for the addon framework.

-Copyright (c) 2007, Ace3 Development Team
+Copyright (c) 2007, Ace3 Development Team.
+All Rights Reserved.

 ## License

 Free to use and modify for personal use.

----

 **Happy Fishing!** 🎣